 As we mentioned before, these types of local platforms get slightly outside of the ecommerce boundaries.

-What is the best advantage to selling on Facebook Marketplace?
+What is the best advantage of selling on Facebook Marketplace?
 That your profit margin is high since there aren’t any selling costs.

 As an ecommerce seller, perhaps this platform is a great way to liquidate inventory that for some reason or another has accumulated in your garage or storage.